ElementsProject/lightning/doc/HACKING.md

 * **blackbox tests** - These test setup a mini-regtest environment and test lightningd as a whole.
 They can be run individually:

-  `PYTHONPATH=contrib/pylightning python3 tests/test_lightningd.py -f`.
+  `PYTHONPATH=contrib/pylightning py.test -v tests/`.

-  You can also append `LightningDTests.TESTNAME` to run a single test.
+  You can also append `-k TESTNAME` to run a single test.

 Our Travis CI instance (see `.travis.yml`) runs all these for each pull request.